Faith Bandler

 Faith Bandler AC MBE (27 September 1918 – 13 February 2015; née Ida Lessing Faith Mussing) was an Australian civil rights activist of South Sea Islander and Scottish-Indian heritage.
 A campaigner for the rights of Indigenous Australians and South Sea Islanders, she was best known for her leadership in the campaign for the 1967 referendum on Aboriginal Australians.

+She was made a member of the order of Australia in 1984, and a companion of the Order of Australia in 2009, after turning down an appointment to be a member of the Order of the British Empire in 1976.

+She was awarded an honorary doctorate from Maquarie University in 1994, a Human Rights medal from the Human Rights and Equal Opportunity Commission, and was named one of the 100 inaugural Australian Living Treasures by the National Trust of Australia.

+Following her death in 2015, the Prime Minister of Australia, Tony Abbott, offered her family a state funeral.

 Early life and family

 Bandler was born in Tumbulgum, New South Wales, and raised on a farm near Murwillumbah.
 Her father Wacvie Mussingkon, son of Baddick and Lessing Mussingkon, had been blackbirded from Biap, on Ambrym Island, in what is now Vanuatu as a boy, aged about 13 years, in 1883.
 He was then sent to Mackay, Queensland, before being sent to work on a sugar cane plantation.
 He later escaped and married Bandler's mother, a Scottish–Indian woman from New South Wales.

 Mussingkon's abduction was part of blackbirding, the practice which brought cheap labour to help establish the Australian sugar industry.
 He was later known as Peter Mussing, a lay preacher and worked on a banana plantation outside Murwillumbah.
 He died when Bandler was five years old.
 Bandler cited stories of her father's harsh experience as a slave labourer as a strong motivation for her activism.

 In 1934, Bandler left school and moved to Sydney, where she worked as a dressmaker's apprentice.